VSCode for Salesforce Admins: A Deeper Dive

 Step 8: Individually select Dashboards, Documents, Email Templates and Reports just by ticking their individual boxes.
 You can use the in-plugin search box to quickly jump to the appropriate item (see white highlighted areas in screenshot below).

 Tip: When you do “Select All” the package doesn’t select any metadata that is saved in folders (this means Dashboards, Documents, Email Templates and Reports).
-Also it will appear not to select certain “child objects” such as Workflow Alerts, however it collects all dependencies when collecting main objects such as Workflow Rules.
+Also it will appear not to select certain “child objects” such as Flow outbound messages, however it collects all dependencies when collecting main objects such as Flows.

 Step 9: Click “Update Package.xml” (highlighted in pink in the screenshot below).